yujinakayama/transpec/README.md

 ```

 Note that the current working directory always needs to be the project root directory,
-so that Transpec can copy the project in dynamic analysis.
+so that Transpec can know where the root is.

 ### Enable/disable specific conversions